Welcome to today's edition of the Rush 24-7 podcast.

 But there's a quote out there, and it's got video attached.

-George Will says that the House of Representatives will never go along with the gang of eight immigration bill as long as it continues to say that the White House is in charge of border security.
+George Will says that the House of Representatives will never go along with the Gang of Eight immigration bill as long as it continues to say that the White House is in charge of border security.

-Now, that was interesting, interesting to me in the sense that I've not heard anybody bring that up.
+Now, that was interesting to me in the sense that I've not heard anybody bring that up.

-The aspect of border enforcement, who's going to do it?
+The aspect of border enforcement.

-Border enforcement as a as a topic, yeah, don't misunderstand.
+Border enforcement as a topic.

-But I've never heard that opinion from anybody, and I don't pay attention to a lot of other people's opinions, so I'm not saying nobody else said it.
+And I don't pay attention to a lot of other people's opinions, so I'm not saying nobody else said it.

 If George Will's stealing from somebody, please don't send me a note saying Will is stealing from you.